shivam3110/quick_data_science/README.md

 Feel free to explore these notebooks to gain hands-on experience with OpenCV and its applications in various domains.

-### .ipynb_checkpoints

-This folder stores Jupyter Notebook checkpoints.

-### README.md

-You are currently reading the README file, which provides an overview of the repository.

 ## Usage